Blog on Inspiration from Tao

 3. Stay calm.
 Close your eyes; or leave them mildly open.

 4. Loosen up your whole body.
-You may do this sequentially from your head.
-Beginning from the tip of your head, go down to your eyes, ears, cheeks, shoulder, chest, adornment and the lower parts of your body.
+Beginning from the tip of your head, then your eyes, ears, cheeks, shoulder, chest, adornment and the lower parts of your body.
 There is no rigid order for doing this.
 It is more important to relax than following any specific sequence.

 5. Sit still, as if you are a tree.